EdwinVW/dapr-apim-sample/README.md

 1. Open a Powershell window.

 1. If you are revisiting the sample after some time, the APIM Management API token probably has expired.
-In that case, go to the folder `src/apim-setup` and run the script `setup-env.ps1`generate a new token.
+In that case, go to the folder `src/apim-setup` and run the script `setup-env.ps1` to generate a new token.

 1. Make sure you have a Kubernetes cluster running in which you can deploy the application.
 Also make sure the Kubernetes CLI (kubectl) is available.